MF42-DZH/CAtom/README.md

 # CUnit

-This is a simple test suite for running unit tests on code.
+This is a simple test suite for running unit tests on C code.

 ## Quick Start